marcusoftnet/marcusoftnet.github.io/_posts/2006-10-31-swedish-brass-band-championships.md

 Windcorp will probably do very well but may loose their cool and not be able to nail a very hard own choice piece.

-Stockholm brass band has made a big mistake, as i see it.
+Stockholm brass band has made a big mistake, as I see it.
 They are all very good classical musicians (best in the country?).
 So why opt for an brass band test piece?
 Why not go with a classical piece that they could play better than no-one.
 Just think of hearing them play "Overture to